bekk/bekk-christmas/post/react/reusing-existing-javascript-code-in-your-react-app.md

 ### And so it begins..

-Taking the naive approach, I want to import the code to use it in my dummy-app.
+Taking the naive approach, I want to import the code to use it in my dummy React app.
 So what happens when I import it?

 ```
 import React from "react";